seyyednavid/Daily-Deeds-App/README.md

 The primary goal of  Daily Deeds app is to empower users to efficiently manage their daily tasks, track progress, and enhance productivity.

 # Features :
-User Authentication : Allow users to register and log in securely to create their own accounts.
+User Authentication: Allow users to register and log in securely to create their own accounts.
 User authentication ensures that each user has a personalized experience and can access their tasks privately. <br />

 Task Management: Enable users to add, edit, and remove tasks from their to-do lists. <br />